 When baby gets bored with her toys, it's so easy to pop in a cartoon and let the TV work its magic.
-Baby gets hypnotized by the screen for one simple reason: The animation.
-The colors, sounds, and movement really engage and stimulate her.
-The take-away?
-Add a little animation into playtime.
-By playing to baby's senses, you can entertain and educate her—no TV necessary!
-Here are some guaranteed crowd pleasers:
+Babies get hypnotized by the screen for one simple reason: Animation.
+The colors, sounds and movement really engage and stimulate little ones—but plopping young ones in front of the TV isn't the best for developing brains.
+The American Academy of Pediatrics recommends keeping baby screen-free until at least 18 months.

 Take baby grocery shopping.
 The colors and new faces are great stimulation and an interesting change of scenery from your house.
 Plus, you can cross another item off your to-do list.

 It's never too early to read to baby.
 The best storytellers use lots of voice inflections and tone changes.
-Hey, baby's the only one watching so why not ham it up and have some fun?
+Hey, baby's the only one watching, so why not ham it up and have some fun?

-[ ] Go for a walk
+6. Go for a Walk

 But not just any walk—stroll near a park or lake to let baby see new things in nature.
 Fill the walks with the sound of your voice.
 Chat with your little one throughout your stroll, pointing things out and engaging baby in your surroundings.